What’s a big difference between amateur portraits and professional portraits?

 A beautiful, blurry background makes the subject pop out of the photo.
 Thus, this is one of the techniques that professional photographers often use.

-Thankfully, I can create this effect in Photoshop.
+Thankfully, I can easily create this blur effect in Photoshop.
 Read along to find out how!

 Note: the screenshots below are taken from the Windows version of Photoshop CC.
 If you are using the Mac version, they will look slightly different.